nodists/nodist/README.md

 Btw, nodist also works in your PowerShell, but you might first need to 'Unblock' the file `bin\nodist.ps1`.

+### Upgrading from < 0.8?
+Starting in v0.8 Nodist employs lazy version pattern evaluation.
+This means that setting versions per env/locally/globally doesn't set an explicit version, if you didn't give one.
+Instead the node.exe shim chooses a suitable version *at runtime*.
+To update your node version (if your global version is set to `6`, e.g.), you now need to run `nodist + 6` (i.e. `nodist 6` doesn't do that for you anymore), which is probably how it should have worked all along.

 ### Commands
 *All commands automatically install the latest matching version before setting the version pattern.*